tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### dashType
-The series line dash type.** Applicable only to line and scatterLine series **
+The dash type of line chart.The following dash types are supported:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`